dritter-sap/orientdb-jupyter/README.md

 # OrientDB Data Analysis -- Jupyter Notebooks

-Orientdb-jupyter gives an idea on how to use Jupyter notebooks to analyze data stored in OrientDB accessed via PyOrient.
+Orientdb-jupyter gives an idea on how to use Jupyter notebooks (cf. https://jupyter.org/) to analyze data stored in OrientDB accessed via PyOrient.
 The Docker files and scripts for Jupyter and OrientDB (incl.
 PyOrient) are generic and can be seen as blueprint for a Jupyter on OrientDB setup.
 The applications in the `apps` folder denote examples on how to use this blueprint.
 Subsequently we describe how to setup the example apps step-by-step, which should give an impression on how to add and run your own app.